 The journey to discover personal core values can take a lifetime, as it is a mix of gaining life experience and asking yourself the right questions.
 Here some input for you to reflect on what really matters to you:

-● Biggest Decisions: Remember the most important decisions you’ve made in your life so far.
-Try to recall the criteria and ways that you used to reach those difficult decisions.
+Biggest Decisions: Remember the most important decisions you’ve made in your life so far.
+Try to recall the criteria and ways that you used to reach those difficult decisions such as accepting a new job offer.
 What were your “musts” that you were not willing to compromise during your decision-making process?

 Once you have thought about the questions above, we highly recommend two things.
 First, write them down as it will force you to be clear in your thoughts.
 Second, talk them through with someone you trust as it will help you assess if that’s something you can stand for.

 Regardless of whether companies explicitly state their values or not, there are some key aspects you can observe to discover what your firm stands for.
 Here below some tips for you to start:

 Company Goals & Mission: Read the section on the mission of the company and the milestones they have set themselves to get there.
 Consider which factors the company has emphasized the most – in their mind, what is one thing that will help them to reach their mission?